List segmentation options

 Each form should include fields to ensure contacts are added to the right segment.
 These fields can be visible or hidden.

-Each time you import a list you should also tag them with the appropriate subscription or interest.
+Each time you import a list you should also tag them with the appropriate subscription or internal list.

 Common list segments and which field to use to track them